 Right before her move.
 She and my Dad sent me pictures and a video of them making cheese together.

 When being outdoors and being immersed in nature.
 We tend to share, and listen more, where our interactions end up having greater connections.

 7) Discover a New Hobby – New me, who dis?

 With so much around to explore.
 Time in nature can spark your curiosity and inspire a new hobby.
 Such as photography, birding, stargazing, or rock collecting.

 It can also trigger the artist in you.
 Pierre Bonnard, a French painter who used intense colors in his work, simply said, ”Art will never be able to exist without nature.”

 Many have been so inspired and intrigued by nature, that it leads them to a full time career (geologist, volcanologist, geochemist, herbalist, and biologist).
-While a career swap may not be an option.
+If a career swap is not be an option.
 There’s always an opportunity to being a part-time enthusiastic hobbyist.
 And when you retire, the hobby can be enjoyed full time.

 8) Nature and Human Health

 There’s definitely a symbiotic relationship between humans and nature.